rvl-lab-utoronto/backwards-reachability/index.md

 end
 ```

-## Noise / Disturbance

-Something else you might notice if you look closely at example 2 is that the boundary of the set gets "smoother" with time, this is because of noise (tiny disturbances in your input and output that inevitably affect your system in the real world).
-You can add more or less noise to the dynamics in either toolbox as a parameter.

-This brings me to my next point, which is that one can also leave the policy constant and change the dynamics, which is why it's useful to think of them as separate.
+This brings us to our next point, which is that one can also leave the policy constant and change the dynamics, which is why it's useful to think of them as separate.

 ## Different Dynamics?

-In example 3, the policy is simply "always turn right", in example 4, its the exact same policy, but with a lot more noise.
+Example 3 and 4 have the the exact same policy, which is "always turn right".
+What makes example 4 different, is the added **noise**.

 Example 3: